lups2000/mitmproxy-MCP/README.md

 ### Flow lifecycle / mutation

+- `import_flows(path)`
+  Import flows from a HAR file or mitmproxy flow dump into the real `mitmproxy` view/store.
+The tool validates both the file extension and the file content format before import.
 - `duplicate_flow(flow_id)`
   Duplicate a real flow in the `mitmproxy` view without sending it.
 - `replay_flow(flow_id)`